globeport/Globeport.Client.Uwp.Host/README.md

 So the Id for this element is **3MNPB7380400**

 Elements are designed with 3 view modes: Edit, Card and View.
-The mode can be added to the query string to the url e.g.
+The mode can be added to the url as a query string e.g.

 http://www.globeport.io/entities/3MNPB7380400?mode=edit

-Please note that the web host is currently in preview - all elements are readonly at present.
+Please note that the web host is currently in development and all elements are readonly at present.

 ## 2. Controls